Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-8](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/7cc7ad8b-c15f-40e3-81b4-360c2f7c1a57)

 11. A new window will open where you will see all the different languages.
-Select the language from there.
-For Ex:- English
+Select the language from there. **For Ex:- English**.

     ![image-9](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/eacf8a98-cbf6-4001-b82d-896336481cfd)

-12. Next if the installer is updated then choose to install or ignore it for ex:- choose to install the update.
+12. Next if the installer is updated then choose to install or ignore it **for ex:- choose to install the update**.
 13. Install after update.

     ![image-10](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/bf0c9646-32eb-400f-8ffa-dfc7d39b6c10)

-14. Next select the keyboard layout for ex:- Here German keyboard is selected.
-Then click on the OK button.
+14. Next select the keyboard layout **for ex:- Here German keyboard is selected**.
+Then click on the **OK** button.

     ![image-11](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/31de024b-095b-4996-add8-3837f9278aa0)

 15. Then you have to choose default among them.
 In which a small runtime footprint is customized.
-Select default and click on the done button.
+Select default and click on the Done button.

     ![image-12](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/9bc72874-e467-4ee6-ad84-38a31650a99d)

-16. Click Done then it will try to configure the Ubuntu standard network interface.
-It can only accept default and then click on the done button.
+16. Click Done button then it will try to configure the Ubuntu standard network interface.
+It can only accept default and then click on the Done button.

     ![image-13](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/7abfa309-b205-411f-8ba4-1ef2abb321ba)

-17. If the system requires a proxy to connect to the Internet, add its details in the next dialog and click on the done button.
+17. If the system requires a proxy to connect to the Internet, add its details in the next dialog and click on the **Done** button.

     ![image-14](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8c2145ec-0923-4478-be34-949de9ce1167)